-Here are ITIL Interview Questions for fresher as well as experienced candidates to get their dream job.
+Here are ITIL interview questions / Incident management interview questions and answers for fresher as well experienced candidates to get their dream job.

 1) What is ITIL?